-Using a smart thermostat isn’t just wise for spending less on heating costs.
-It can also alert you if there’s a problem with your furnace.
+Using a smart thermostat isn’t just wise for saving on heating expenses.
+It can also alert you if there’s an issue with your furnace.

-The Google Nest has a function called Furnace Heads Up, which will let you know if it notices a problem with your heating system.
-You’ll notice the warning on the thermostat, in the app and in your monthly Nest Home report.
+The Google Nest has a feature called Furnace Heads Up, which will let you know if it detects an issue with your heating system.
+You’ll see the warning on the thermostat, in the app and in your monthly Nest Home report.

 One of the most common issues is: “Nest noticed that your furnace shuts down within 15 minutes of heating.”
 Here’s why this is happening and how you can correct it.

 When you get the message “Nest noticed that your furnace shuts down within 15 minutes of heating,” it’s saying your furnace is short cycling.
 Short cycling is when the furnace turns on for a brief period of time then switches off.
 This HVAC game of red light, green light prevents your home from being warm and can increase your energy bill.
 It can also increase deterioration on your furnace.
 It may also be more likely to break down and may even require replacement sooner.

 Without Furnace Heads Up, you might not detect your furnace is turning on and off frequently, since its blower fan might keep going.
 This feature can recognize power interruptions that take place during short cycling.

 There are a few easy ways you can prevent your furnace from short cycling.

 If your air filter is too dirty, it will restrict airflow.
 Your furnace will then shut off prematurely to avoid overheating.
 We encourage changing flat filters once a month, and pleated filters every three months.
 It’s easy to stay on top of changing your filter by setting up a Filter Reminder on your thermostat.

 If you’ve changed your filter after getting a Furnace Heads Up alert, you can run a test to see if that fixes the problem.